etnt/mfl/README.md

 The SECD machine serves as one of the execution backends for the MFL language, allowing direct interpretation of MFL expressions without compilation via Erlang Core.

 ### 4. MFL - Core Erlang Generator (mfl_core_erlang_generator.py)
 A code generator that translates parsed and type-checked expressions into Erlang Core language code.
 Supports lambda abstractions, function applications, let bindings, and arithmetic expressions.
+See also [Core Erlang by Example](https://www.erlang.org/blog/core-erlang-by-example/) and [Core Erlang](https://www2.it.uu.se/research/group/hipe/cerl/doc/core_erlang-1.0.3.pdf).

 ### 5. MFL - LLVM IR Generator (mfl_llvm.py)
 A code generator that translates parsed and type-checked expressions into LLVM IR.
 This allows for compilation to native machine code using the LLVM compiler toolchain (clang).